thomkin/apiwitch/README.md

 - [] Check why interface do not work as Route parameters.
 It would be best if we can make them work also because this would make the implementation of easier sometimes

-- [] add a function that we can use to get all registered rpc endpoints for debugging and documentation
+- [] in the rpc client instead of parsing the config store as a parameter als have a function updateOrCreate and delte to update/create or delete an alement in the token store